The Ultimate Guide to TP-Link WiFi Range Extender Setup

 Despite the straightforward setup process, you may encounter some issues.
 Here are solutions to common problems:

 3. Devices Not Connecting to Extended Network: Make sure that your devices are within range of the extender and that you’re using the correct extended network name (SSID) and password.
+In most cases, keep the same SSID/password as the main network for seamless roaming; for troubleshooting, temporarily use a unique SSID.
 If necessary, forget the network on your device and reconnect.

 FeatureTP-Link ExtenderTP-Link Mesh Wi-Fi (Deco)